-Ignition Consulting Group is a leading U.S.-based consultancy devoted to helping agencies and other professional services firms create and capture more value.
-Since 1998, Ignition has worked with firms around the world to help them focus their business strategy, optimize their organizational structure, and transform their pricing practices.
+Ignition Consulting Group is a U.S.-based consultancy with a global footprint, devoted to helping agencies and other professional services firms create and capture more value.
+For almost two decades, Ignition has worked with firms around the world to help them optimize their business strategy and transform their pricing practices.

 CREATING MORE VALUE

 We help firms unleash their innovation and live to their potential by creating a clearly defined focus and differentiating business strategy.
 This creates a competitive advantage in the marketplace, a higher-profile reputation, and an improved ability to attract and win the clients they really want.
 Our work in this area is based largely on the concepts in the books written by Ignition founder Tim Williams, including Take a Stand for Your Brand(ranked in the top 10 books on brand building on Amazon) and Positioning for Professionals.

 To help agencies and other professional firms improve their margins in an era of intense price pressure, Ignition is at the forefront of helping firms understand and adopt more progressive pricing strategies and practices.
 We have worked closely with major organizations and associations across the globe to show how firms can follow modern, customer-based pricing practices as a means of improving not only profitability but also client relationships.